Pasta with Chickpeas (Pasta e Ceci)

 Tips to cook pasta with chickpeas in 1 pot

-There’re many recipes of this pasta with chickpeas, but I love cooking mine all in one pot .
+There are many pasta with chickpeas recipes, but I love cooking mine all in one pot.
 Here there’re a few tips:

-• Start with a soffritto base.
-Onion and garlic are a must, but you’re welcome to add diced carrots and celery like I do with this soffritto recipe.
+• Start with a soffrito base.
+Onion and garlic are a must, but you can add diced carrots and celery, as I do with this soffritto recipe.

 • Cook pasta and chickpeas together, all in one pot, not separately!